breez/breez-sdk-docs/src/guide/getting_started.md

         inviteCode: "your invite code"
     }
 }
-let config = defaultConfig(EnvironmentType.PRODUCTION, "api key", nodeConfig);
+let config = await defaultConfig(EnvironmentType.PRODUCTION, "api key", nodeConfig);

 // Customize the config object according to your needs config.workingDir = "path to an existing directory";